NotBlackMagic/UROSTerminalUI/README.md

 # Micro-ROS (uROS) Terminal UI
 This is the firmware for a simple Terminal UI interface for [Micro-ROS](https://micro.ros.org/), allowing to add a simple graphical UI to a [ROS 2](https://www.ros.org/) Robot over a Micro-ROS interface.
-The board it is running on is the new RT-Thread [HMI-Board](https://blog.lvgl.io/2023-06-14/ra6m3-hmi-board-review) developed by [RT-Thread](www.rt-thread.io) in colaboration with [Renesas](https://www.renesas.com/us/en) and [LVGL](https://lvgl.io/) using the high-performance [RA6M3](https://www.renesas.com/us/en/products/microcontrollers-microprocessors/ra-cortex-m-mcus/ra6m3-32-bit-microcontrollers-120mhz-usb-high-speed-ethernet-and-tft-controller) (Cortex-M4f running at 120 MHz, 2 MB flash and 640 kB RAM) chip from Renesas.
+The board it is running on is the new RT-Thread [HMI-Board](https://blog.lvgl.io/2023-06-14/ra6m3-hmi-board-review) developed by [RT-Thread](www.rt-thread.io) in collaboration with [Renesas](https://www.renesas.com/us/en) and [LVGL](https://lvgl.io/) using the high-performance [RA6M3](https://www.renesas.com/us/en/products/microcontrollers-microprocessors/ra-cortex-m-mcus/ra6m3-32-bit-microcontrollers-120mhz-usb-high-speed-ethernet-and-tft-controller) (Cortex-M4f running at 120 MHz, 2 MB flash and 640 kB RAM) chip from Renesas.
 This board was kindly provided by RT-Thread, LVGL and Renesas as part of the [Embedded GUI Contest](https://rt-thread.medium.com/2023-embedded-gui-contest-403648de53e4).

 The following features are tested and working:
 - Create, on request, a Micro-ROS connection to the host PC over a serial link (Baud: 115200 with 8-N-1)
 - Subscribe to a Topic and display the returned messages

 Features under development but not currently finished:
-- Create a Publisher with controllable message content
+- List available Topics in the current ROS environment together with its subscriber and publisher nodes: Front-end (Frontend skeleton in place, backend not implemented due to lack of support in used micro-ROS version...)
-- List available Topics in the current ROS environment together with its subscriber and publisher nodes
+- Create a Publisher with controllable message content (Both Frontend and Backend under development)

 Features planned but not yet started:
 - Ethernet based connection